-- Try to insert the bamboo skewer through the Styrofoam ball center carefully
+- Try to insert the bamboo skewer through the Styrofoam ball centre carefully

-- Use the paintbrush to color the large ball in yellow as it is the model of sun.
+- Use the paintbrush to colour the large ball in yellow as it is the model of the sun.

 - You could use the marker for drawing a line around the ball that would be halfway between the topside and bottom side.
 This line is marked to show earth’s equator.

 - You can draw a second line across the ball by beginning from 1 cm to the skewer’s left which would be the top of the ball and finishing at 1 cm of skewer’s right at its bottom.
 This line would be the representation of the boundary between day and night on Earth.

 - Try using the brush to paint the boundary line showing day/night on the left side with black colour.
 This is the model for the earth.